51Degrees/51degrees.node/README.md

 console.log(ret);
 ```

-Then will prints the whole properties, it's super useful for overview of this module and 51Degrees product.
+Then will print the whole properties, it's super useful for overview of this module and 51Degrees product.

 ##### Properties